 Your total FWS award depends on:

 - your level of financial need as defined in the FAFSA application

 - the College's funding level (the U.S. Department of Education provides a certain amount of work- study funds; when all funds have been awarded, no additional work-study awards can be made for that year).

 Work Study Opportunities

-Opportunities for work study employment are available both on and off campus.
-If you work on campus, you will likely work for the College.
+Opportunities for work study employment are available on campus.

-For additional information, please contact Gloria Wellington in the Financial Aid office, Room K513 of Charles B. Kinney Hall, or call 203-575-8008.
+For additional information, please contact Lisa Boyko in the Financial Aid office, Room K512 of Charles B. Kinney Hall, or call 203-575-8009.